 Yes, Stratus will turn itself off if the battery temperature reaches -20 C (- 4 F) or + 65 C (+ 149 F) to prevent battery damage.
 It is designed to be operated between 0 C and 35 C. The battery is located in the bottom of the unit, so avoid placing on hot surfaces when able.

+Maybe.
 ADS-B behaves similarly to a VOR.
-Generally, unless you have an ADS-B station on the ground at the airport, you will need some altitude to begin receiving.
-Usually, 1000 AGL is sufficient, depending on proximity to the ADS-B stations.
+Generally, unless you have an ADS-B station on the ground at the airport, you will need some altitude to begin receiving ADS-B broadcasts.
+1000 feet AGL is usually sufficient but is still dependent on the proximity to the ADS-B stations.

 Hear are a few items to check: